busraakbulut/VirtualMouseInterface/README.md

    Once the application is running, it will use your device's webcam to track your facial landmarks.
 Keep your face visible to the camera for accurate tracking.

    Look in different directions to control the mouse cursor.
-The application will move the cursor based on your eye movements.
+The application will move the cursor based on your head movements.

-   Blinking your eyes can simulate mouse clicks.
+   Blinking your eyes simulates mouse clicks.
 A quick blink will simulate a left-click, while a longer blink will simulate a right-click.

    Press 'q' to exit the application.